 How to Make Banana Applesauce Muffins

-These healthy banana muffins come together in less than 30 minutes, perfect for a healthy breakfast.
+This healthy banana muffin recipe comes together in less than 30 minutes.

 Applesauce, banana, eggs, maple syrup, vanilla and baking staples in a bowl.

-• Combine liquid ingredients and leavening agents: In a large mixing bowl, lightly whisk an egg.
+1. Combine wet ingredients and leavening agents: In a large bowl, lightly whisk an egg.
 Add bananas and mash well with a potato masher.
 Add applesauce, maple syrup, oil, vanilla, baking powder and soda and salt, then whisk to combine or I use the same masher to “whisk”.

-Whisk in a bowl of raw muffin batter.
+Whisk in a bowl with banana muffin batter.

 Muffin tin with unbaked healthy banana muffins.

-• Bake the muffins: Fill each muffin pan opening almost full with batter.
-Bake for 22 minutes in preheated 375 F degrees oven.
+1. Bake the muffins: Using a trigger cookie dough scoop, fill each muffin pan opening with batter almost full.
+Bake banana muffins for 22 minutes in preheated 375 F degrees oven.

 Baked banana applesauce muffins in a muffin tin on stovetop.